slightlynybbled/maek/readme.md

     Usage: maek [OPTIONS] CONFIGURATION

     Options:
       --version            Show the version and exit.
       -c, --clean
       -f, --file TEXT      specifies the maekfile
       -v, --verbose        turn on verbose mode
-      -q, --quiet      quiet output, only displays warnings and errors --version        Show the version and exit.
+      -q, --quiet          quiet output, only displays warnings and errors -l, --list_configs   shows the available configurations
+      --version            Show the version and exit.
       --help               Show this message and exit.

 ## Building a Project

 Assuming that a configuration called `release` is available within the yml file, a suitable build command would be